 The 65 feet ship is now jam-packed with soft corals, sea fans and hydroids.
 At night the stark reds, pinks and oranges and silhouetted vividly against the pitch, night sea.
 The hold also contains the remains of a rusting dodge truck, and some very large cod.

 There are several small patches of the stinging yellow-brown milleprids, but these are greatly outnumbered by the delicately branched "Stylasterid" called the "Elegant Hydrocoralline".
 In the sheltered confined of the wreck, its brilliant pink clouration, contrasts beautifully with the deep reds of the "bryozoans".

 Many species of "crinoid" can also be seen clinging to the rails and hatches of the wreck.
 At night their long feathery tentacles sway to and fro in the gentle current seeking to catch passing plankton.

-A forty-minute boat ride from the MADANG RESORT takes you to the north coast area.
+A 1hour boat ride from the MADANG RESORT takes you to the north coast area.
 This region is characterized by very precipitous drop-offs, which are swept by powerful and unpredictable ocean currents that pass between the mainland and the southern tip of Karkar Island.
 The two best dive locations are the wreck of the "USS Boston" and "The Quarry" - rocky outcrop, less than a hundred meters apart.